Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

 To more intuitively observe the performance of SRR-Net, the visualization results of SRR-Net, YOLOv11, and YOLOv11-seg on the FaultData dataset are presented in Fig. \ref{fig:visual}.
 In Fig. \ref{fig:visual} (a) and (b), strawberries and end-effectors were represented with bounding boxes, with the target class label and confidence score displayed above each box.
 The confidence threshold was set to 0.5.
 The ripeness value of SRR-Net was displayed between the target class label and the confidence score.
-For the same strawberry instance, SRR-Net produced higher confidence scores than YOLOv11 and YOLOv11-seg.
-In terms of ripeness estimation, ripeness estimation of SRR-Net closely matched the true ripeness of each strawberry.
-Overall, the visual comparisons illustrated that SRR-Net delivered superior performance compared with YOLOv11 and YOLOv11-seg.
+Overall, the visual comparisons showed that SRR-Net performed at a similar level to YOLOv11 and YOLOv11-seg.